AmewoalorDaniel/amewoalordaniel.github.io/_pages/projects.md

 <details>
 <summary><strong>Technical Approach</strong></summary>
 <br>
-Whole exome sequencing data is processed through a multi-stage bioinformatics pipeline: quality control and adapter trimming (FastQC, Trimmomatic), alignment to GRCh38 (Sentieon), variant calling (DNAscope), and VCF normalization (bcftools).
-Rare variant filtering uses population frequency thresholds against gnomAD v4.0, 1000 Genomes, and the African Genome Variation Database.
-Functional annotation is performed with Ensembl VEP v115, and pathogenicity is assessed using 11 in silico prediction tools including AlphaMissense, REVEL, CADD, ClinPred, and SpliceAI, with clinical cross-referencing against ClinVar, LOVD, DECIPHER, OMIM, and cBioPortal.
-Ongoing work includes ACMG variant classification, structural protein modelling (HOPE, GROMACS), regulatory variant interpretation (RegulomeDB, 3DSNP, AlphaGenome), protein interaction and pathway enrichment analysis (STRING, Cytoscape, Reactome, clusterProfiler), and single-cell expression mapping across craniofacial and cancer contexts (CancerSCEM 2.0, CZ CELLxGENE, CanCellVar).
+Whole exome sequencing data was processed through a multi-stage bioinformatics workflow beginning with quality assessment and adapter trimming using FastQC and Trimmomatic, followed by alignment to the GRCh38 reference genome with the Sentieon framework.
+Variant calling was performed using Sentieon's DNAscope, with downstream VCF normalization and processing conducted in bcftools.

+For rare variant prioritization, I used filtered out common variants using population frequencies from gnomAD v4.0, the 1000 Genomes Project, and the African Genome Variation Database to retain variants enriched in underrepresented populations.
+Functional annotation was achieved with Ensembl VEP v115.
+The pathogenicity interpretation integrated multiple in silico prediction frameworks, including AlphaMissense, REVEL, CADD, ClinPred, and SpliceAI.
+Variants were cross-referenced against ClinVar, LOVD, DECIPHER, OMIM, and cBioPortal to assess prior disease associations and clinical relevance.

+Current downstream analyses include ACMG-guided variant classification, structural protein modelling using HOPE and GROMACS, and regulatory variant interpretation through RegulomeDB, 3DSNP, and AlphaGenome.
+To place candidate variants within broader biological networks, I also perform protein interaction and pathway enrichment analyses using STRING, Cytoscape, Reactome, and clusterProfiler, alongside single-cell expression mapping across craniofacial developmental and cancer-related datasets using CancerSCEM 2.0, CZ CELLxGENE, and CanCellVar.
 <br><br>
 <strong>Key tools:</strong> Sentieon · DNAscope · Ensembl VEP v115 · AlphaMissense · REVEL · CADD · ClinPred · SpliceAI · gnomAD · GROMACS · STRING · clusterProfiler · Reactome
 </details>